robsimmons/dusa/docs/src/content/docs/docs/introductions/graph.md

 ### Demand constraints

 Constraints can work in the other direction as well.
-Because our graph has three different connected components, it won't .
-If we _only_ want to accept solutions where the nodes `a`, `f`, and `h` have the same color, we can enforce that with a `#demand` constraint:
+Because our graph has three different connected components, and the nodes `a`, `f`, and `h` are in different connected components, the color `a` doesn't affect the color of `f` and so on.
+It might be desirable to say that these three nodes must all have the same color in order to reduce the number of redundant solutions.
+We could enforce that with a `#demand` constraint:

     #demand color a is Color, color f is Color, color h is Color.

+This constraint says that concrete node values `a`, `f`, and `h` all have to have the same color, but because `Color` is a variable, the constraint doesn't say anything about _what_ that color has to be.

 [Explore this example](https://dusa.rocks/#program=%23%20Graph%20coloring%0A%0Aedge%20a%20b.%20%23%20a%20%20%20f--k--j%0Aedge%20a%20c.%20%23%20%7C%20%5C%20%20%20%20%7C%20%0Aedge%20b%20c.%20%23%20b--c%20%20%20g%20%20h%0Aedge%20b%20d.%20%23%20%7C%20%20%7C%20%20%20%20%20%20%7C%0Aedge%20c%20e.%20%23%20d--e%20%20%20i--l%0Aedge%20d%20e.%0Aedge%20f%20k.%0Aedge%20g%20k.%0Aedge%20h%20l.%0Aedge%20i%20l.%0Aedge%20k%20j.%0A%0Aedge%20Y%20X%20%3A-%20edge%20X%20Y.%0Anode%20X%20%3A-%20edge%20X%20_.%0Anode%20X%20%3A-%20edge%20_%20X.%0A%0Acolor%20X%20is%20%7B%20red%2C%20yellow%2C%20blue%20%7D%20%3A-%20node%20X.%0A%23forbid%20edge%20X%20Y%2C%20color%20X%20is%20Color%2C%20color%20Y%20is%20Color.%0A%23demand%20color%20a%20is%20Color%2C%20color%20f%20is%20Color%2C%20color%20h%20is%20Color.%0A%0A%23%20Adding%20these%20edges%20makes%20the%20problem%20unsolvable%0A%23%20edge%20a%20d.%0A%23%20edge%20c%20d.)